ClayStack/claystack-docs/docs/cseth/operators/ssv.md

 #### Step 4.2 Set 0% SSV Fees
 Set your SSV node fee to zero.
 Node operator fees will be paid in ETH to the node operator, and you can claim rewards using the ClayStack Node Operator Admin Dashboard.

-- First calling `declareOperatorFee`
+- First, call `declareOperatorFee`
-- Execute `executeOperatorFee`
+- Then, execute `executeOperatorFee`

 #### Step 4.3 Active Node
 Ensure your node is active and ready for inclusion in a validation cluster.